Zensynthium/google-onetap-signin-client-vue/README.md

 # Main Configuration
+### Importing the Functionality
+The main file that does all the work is the googleOneTapSignin.js located in src/composables.
+Looking at the HelloWorld.vue component it should be relatively easy to integrate into your project once all of the configuration below is completed.
 ### Enviornment Variables
 If you're new to environmental variables make sure you restart the server after updating them (the credentials are NOT refreshed on hot reload).